RoRoche/TheTwelve-FactorMobileApp/README.md

 **9. Minimize binary size**

-- Minimize the use of 3rd-party libraries to reduce the binary size
+- Minimize the use of 3rd-party libraries to reduce the binary size.

 **10. Secure everything**